mike-french/myrex/README.md

 to capture values.

-Unlabelled groups `(`...`)` are implicitly named with 1-based integers based on the position of the opening `(` in the REGEX.
+Unlabelled groups `(`...`)` are implicitly named with 1-based integers based on the order of the opening `(` in the REGEX.

 Groups can be explicitly labelled with strings using the syntax `(?<name>`....`)`.